FAQs for postgraduate applicants

 Got a question not answered here?
 Please contact the Tutorial Office.

-How do I apply for postgraduate study at the University of Cambridge?
+- How do I apply for postgraduate study at the University of Cambridge?

-Does Wolfson have open days?
+- Does Wolfson have open days?

-Why do I need to become a member of a College?
+- Why do I need to become a member of a College?

-All students at the University of Cambridge are required to become a member of a college.
+All students at the University of Cambridge are required to become a member of a College.
 It is our responsibility to ensure you matriculate (the formal registration process) at the beginning of your course and graduate at its completion.
 Once you have matriculated, and throughout your course, all the facilities and resources of the College are at your disposal, and you will remain a member of Wolfson College for life.

-Can my spouse/partner/family participate in College life?
+- Can my spouse/partner/family participate in College life?

 We make a point of welcoming the spouses/partners of our members and they are encouraged to participate fully in College life.
-Partners and children are welcome to accompany members to meals in college.
+Partners and children are welcome to accompany members to meals in College.

 Our five family flats can accommodate a couple or single parent and up to two young children.
 There is usually a high demand for these flats.
 Help with childcare costs, on a needs basis, is available.
 Please enquire with the Student Finance Officer.

-I have a disability.
+- I have a disability.
 How will Wolfson College accommodate me?

 The University Disability Resource Centre has a wealth of information on other support for students with disabilities.

-Does Wolfson offer scholarships?
+- Does Wolfson offer scholarships?

-Do I have to apply separately for University funding?
+- Do I have to apply separately for University funding?

-You will be required to sign a financial undertaking stating that you have the funds available to complete your course and should not come to Cambridge without funding.
+You will be required to sign a financial undertaking stating that you have the funds available to complete your course and should not come to Cambridge without sufficient funding.

-I have a conditional offer; when can I book accommodation?
+- I have a conditional offer; when can I book accommodation?

 We are fortunate to have a large number of rooms and many of our students live on site.
-Postgraduates pursuing a PhD are eligible to live in College accommodation for up to 3 years of their course but there is no guarantee of it being available in their first year.
+Postgraduates pursuing a PhD are eligible to live in College accommodation for up to 2 years of their course but there is no guarantee of it being available in their first year.